 We know what to do with cleaning and social distancing to keep infections of the novel coronavirus low — and perhaps not to get it ourselves.
-Still, Georgetown, which earlier this month saw the first confirmed case of COVID-19 in Washington, D.C., is facing an extended period of self-isolation and quarantine.
+Still, Georgetown saw the first confirmed case of COVID-19 in Washington, D.C., and experienced an extended period of self-isolation and quarantine.
 Many of us are reeling from the economic constraints, loss of sociability and general anxiety.
 Phase Two looks to begin later in June.

 Mayor Bowser Extends Stay-at-Home Order to June 8